Ariamelon/Cantaloupe/README.md

 60-Key Hot-Swappable Split Ergo Keyboard

 ## Disclaimer
-The layout was based on the [Ergodash](https://github.com/omkbd/ErgoDash) layout with the inner-most keys removed and an improved thumb cluster.
+The layout is based on the [Ergodash](https://github.com/omkbd/ErgoDash) layout with the inner-most keys removed and an improved thumb cluster.
 The Pro Micro position was also moved inwards to allow for a thinner board.
 Only the layout was used, nothing was copied and the board is a completely new design.

 ## Key Features
 * Slim design, or as slim as I could get while using standard MX-style Switches.
 Essentially, the Pro Micro or whatever mounts under the PCB, flush and facing up with the help of a cutout.